 Exhibiting is a big investment in both money and time.
 So, if you’re going to do it, do it right!
-This means thinking through every aspect, from what your exhibition stand might like look, to how to set it up, through to how you’ll sell to customers when you get there.
+This means thinking through every aspect, from what your exhibition stand might like to look, to how to set it up, through to how you’ll sell to customers when you get there.

-In this post you’ll learn how to set up and sell on your tradeshow or exhibition booth and ways to ensure that your stand is the one people will remember most.
+In this post, you’ll learn how to set up and sell on your tradeshow or exhibition booth and ways to ensure that your stand is the one people will remember most.
 We’ll also share 15 exhibition stand design ideas and why they might work for your audience.